 Figure 1.
 NS16e: 4×4 board TOP on the left, and BOTTOM on the right.

 Figure 2.
 NS16e: Interposer board TOP on the left, and BOTTOM on the right.

 Since the current number of TrueNorth chips is limited, we have decided to use an assembly risk aversion technique and populate the initial few systems without soldering down the TrueNorth chips.
 This gives us an opportunity to test the complete design of the system up to (but not including) the actual TrueNorth chips.
 Figure 3 shows the two boards side-by-side, ready for stacking on top of one another (Zynq module not depicted).

 Figure 3.
 NS16e: 4×4 and Interposer boards side-by-side (ready for mating).

-we have populated the 4×4 board with TrueNorth chips by the means of aforementioned sockets, as shown in Figure 4.
+On these first prototypes we have provisioned for special type of sockets, which can be populated post-assembly to host the actual TrueNorth chips.
+Once we have fully verified the functionality of the two newly designed boards without the chips, we have populated the 4×4 board with TrueNorth chips by the means of aforementioned sockets, as shown in Figure 4.